bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ![](TraditionalHSF_files/figure-html/power.plot3-1.png)<!-- -->

 We see how the number of used locations declines with increasing landscape complexity.
 As there is more variation on the landscape, we have more statistical power at lower sample sizes.
+Intuitively, as the landscape becomes more heterogeneous, it should be easier (i.e., fewer used samples needed) to identify their relative selection of each habitat type.

 ### Population inference

 If we are interested in obtaining inference to the individual- and population-level effects, we can consider bootstrapping the results from individual models or jointly fitting a single model with a random effect across individuals.
 We will first consider the bootstrapping method.
 Second, we will demonstrate the use of random intercepts and slopes, as well as how to fix the variance of the random intercept so there is no shrinkage.

-#### Bootrapping
+#### Bootstrapping

-The core functions for bootstrapping are adopted from Dr. Bastille-Rousseau's github repository for the R package [IndRSA](https://github.com/BastilleRousseau/IndRSA/).
+The core functions for bootstrapping are adopted from Dr. Guillaume Bastille-Rousseau's github repository for the R package [IndRSA](https://github.com/BastilleRousseau/IndRSA/).

 We first need to get all estimated coefficients from each individual.

 ``` r